thejenniferpattee/frank-research-materials/docs/protocols/phase1_study_card.md

 - Explicitly state confidentiality limits and data handling in plain language.

 ## Data Handling
-- No identifiers unless required for incentives, and if collected, store separately from responses.
+- No identifiers, and if collected, store separately from responses.
 - Store only de-identified survey data.
 - No raw text that could identify a person in the public repo.
 - Publish only synthetic examples, schemas, and aggregated results.